nevrending/tukarkoin-api/README.md

 The following can be made as future improvements to this application, including but not limited to:

 1. Input validations
+2. OAuth2 scheme compliance (access_token and refresh_token)
+3. Implement other critical components of an assets exchange, so that this may be a fully working exchange

 # Author